sarajahedazad/ME700-Final-Project/README.md

 - Compare Results with Analytical Solutions: Implement a basic column analysis using both MSA and FEA, and compare the results with theoretical solutions for direct verification.

 - Explore Mesh Sensitivity: Conduct a mesh refinement study to evaluate how the FEA results converge.
-(This was previously limited due to memory issues with MSA.)
+(This was limited due to memory issues with MSA.)

 - Include Asymmetric Structures: Extend the validation to asymmetric structures and develop a systematic method for comparing results between MSA and FEA for these cases.